ahmad987123/MY-WHATSAPP-BOT/README.md

 ## Support

-For support, email darkalphaxteamofficial@gmail.com or After deploying the bot you can join the CYBER-X support group by using the `.joinsup` command…
+For support, email darkalphaxteamofficial@gmail.com or After deploying the bot you can join the MY support group by using the `.joinsup` command…

 ## Feedback